Hamas surprise attack out of Gaza stuns Israel and leaves hundreds dead in fighting, retaliation

 After nightfall, Israeli airstrikes in Gaza intensified, flattening several residential buildings in giant explosions, including a 14-story tower that held dozens of apartments as well as Hamas offices in central Gaza City.
 Israeli forces fired a warning just before, and there were no reports of casualties.

-Bodies of dead Israeli civilians and Hamas militants were seen on streets of Israeli towns.
+In some towns, a trail of civilians’ bodies lay where they had encountered the advancing gunmen.
+On the road outside the town of Sderot, a bloodied woman slumped dead in the seat of her car.
+At least nine people gunned down at a bus shelter in the town were laid out on stretchers on the street, their bags still on the curb nearby.
+One woman, screaming, embraced the body of a family member sprawled under a sheet next to a toppled motorcycle; as she was led away, she picked up the dead person’s helmet from the ground nearby.

 Associated Press photos showed an abducted elderly Israeli woman being brought back into Gaza on a golf cart by Hamas gunmen and another woman squeezed between two fighters on a motorcycle.
-Images showed fighters parading captured Israeli military vehicles through Gaza streets.
+Images also showed fighters parading captured Israeli military vehicles through Gaza streets.

-“We are at war,” Israeli Prime Minister Benjamin Netanyahu said in a televised address, declaring a mass army mobilization.
-“Not an ‘operation,’ not a ‘round,’ but at war.”

-“The enemy will pay an unprecedented price,” he added, promising that Israel would “return fire of a magnitude that the enemy has not known.”

 The shadowy leader of Hamas’ military wing, Mohammed Deif, said the assault was in response to the 16-year blockade of Gaza, Israeli raids inside West Bank cities over the past year, violence at Al Aqsa — the disputed Jerusalem holy site sacred to Jews as the Temple Mount — increasing attacks by settlers on Palestinians and growth of settlements.